 5. Processing Documents is a Breeze with Cloud Capture+

 Optical Character Recognition (OCR) is a machine learning tool that automates high-volume document processing, classification, and data extraction.
-In 2019, this technology has evolved into a cloud-based solution, providing an all-around better experience for users and placing much more responsibilities on the vendor.
+In 2019, this technology has evolved into a cloud-based solution, providing an all-around better experience for users and placing much more responsibility on the vendor.

-By handing over tasks to the vendor like scanning, data validation and export to workflow, organizations give their employees the chance to focus on value-added tasks, while the vendor takes care of the rest.
+By handing over tasks to the vendor like scanning, data validation, and export to workflow, organizations give their employees the chance to focus on value-added tasks, while the vendor takes care of the rest.
 Through the cloud platform, the vendor can also handle all the infrastructure, maintenance and dynamic scaling required.
 This means your organization doesn’t need any in-house expertise, and the burden is taken off your IT staff.
-All of this adds up to more documents being processed, and less time spent working on it.
+All of this adds up to more documents being processed, and less time spent working on them.